MariamAHersi/Portfolio/README.md

 ## 👩🏽‍🎓 About Me

-I'm aN aspiring Data Scientist with hands-on experience in data analysis, machine learning, and full-stack development.
+I'm an aspiring Data Scientist with hands-on experience in data analysis, machine learning, and full-stack development.
 I’m particularly passionate about leveraging technology to solve real-world problems in healthcare, education, and finance.

 This portfolio demonstrates the skills and experience I've developed through university coursework, hackathons, internships, and independent learning.